We got lots to do here still ahead on the EIB network.

 What kind of crap polling is this?

-You go out and ask Americans if they're for free speech and a majority say yes and you think it's a surprise.
+You go out and ask Americans if they're for free speech and a majority say yes and you think it's a surprise?

-Who the hell are you, people at the AP?
+Who the hell are you people at the AP?

 What are you trying to stir up here?

-Wow, people believe in free speech in the United States of America.
+People believe in free speech in the United States of America.

-What big news!
+What big news?

 What a great poll.

-You know, the irony of this, Mr. Lester, and the rest of you at the AP is it is you libs who oppose free speech.
+You know, the irony of this, Mr. Lester and the rest of you at the AP is it is you libs who oppose free speech.

-You want campaign financial form, so certain people can't say certain things certain close to election.
+You want campaign financial form so certain people can't say certain things certain close to election.

-There's hate speech that you don't like, there's hate action that you don't like.
+There's hate speech that you don't like.

 You've got all kinds of restrictions on people when it comes to free speech.

-You know, uh you believe you should only be able to speak if you have something hateful to say about your country, your God, or unborn babies.
+You know, you believe you should only be able to speak if you have something hateful to say about your country, your God, or unborn babies.

-If you want to rip America, you all believe in free speech and that you want to call your president Nazi, yeah, you love the free speech there.
+If you want to rip America, you all believe in free speech in that.

-You want to say God's dead, you want to say God's irrelevant, you want to say whatever you want about God, feel free.
+You want to say whatever you want about God?

 Oh, you guys want all the free speech for yourselves in the world.

-But let somebody come up and say something you don't like, and who is it that shuts them down?
+But let somebody come up and say something you don't like.

-It's you on the left, and now we get this poll.
+And now we get this poll.

 Wow.